el7/threatmodels/threatmodels/pages/tahoe-lafs.md

 # Intro
 Tahoe-LAFS (The Least-Authority File System) is a cloud based storage solution that operates similarly to BitTorrent, in that it distributes your storage over several (7 default) servers.
-This keeps your data avaiable in case some of the servers were to go down ot be compromised.
+This keeps your data available in case some of the servers were to go down or be compromised.
 The files are also erasure-coded, which is a form of bit recovery.

 # Trusted Parties: